ivan-hc/Spotify-appimage/README.md

-This AppImage has been built from the official deb package.
+This AppImage has been built from the official Snap package.

 --------------------------------------------------
 ### NOTE: This wrapper is not verified by, affiliated with, or supported by Spotify Technology.